IPL 2022: Rahul's century in 100th IPL match leads Lucknow's 18-run win over Mumbai

 The 64-run stand off 48 balls for the fourth wicket ended as Jason Holder's yorker rattled Varma's off-stump.
 In the next over, Yadav tried to pull a short ball from Bishnoi but mistimed to deep square leg.
 Kieron Pollard kept Mumbai in the game by smacking sixes off Chameera over wide long-on and deep mid-wicket before crunching a four through wide long-on off Khan.

-Though Fabian Allen fell after slicing straight to short third man, all eyes were on Pollard as Mumbai needed 43 off last 12 balls.
-But it was Jaydev Unadkat's cameo of 14 which gave some hope to Mumbai.
+Though Fabian Allen fell, Jaydev Unadkat's cameo of 14 which gave some hope to Mumbai.
 He began by picking a four through cover drive on his first ball off Khan.
 He followed it up by smacking Holder over long-on for a six followed by a four in the gap between long-on and long-off fielders.

 With 26 needed off the final over, a massive mix-up saw Unadkat run-out while trying to go for the second run.
 Murugan Ashwin tonked a six over long-on but was immediately run out on the non-striker's end while going for a run.
 Pollard's flick off went straight to long-on off Chameera, making it a case of so close yet so far again for Mumbai.